Does Medicare Cover Insulin?

 If you have Parts A and B of Original Medicare, you can switch to a Medicare Advantage plan (Part C).
 All Medicare Advantage plans feature at least the same coverage as Parts A and B, including Part D and other coverages not offered by Original Medicare.
 Some Medicare Advantage plans also reduce the monthly premiums you may owe.

 When it comes to Medicare insulin coverage, you should note that while Part D typically provides valuable coverage for diabetes patients, Part B does much of the heavy lifting for people who use an insulin pump.
-In that specific case, Part B covers the insulin used as well as the insulin pump itself.
+In that case, Part B covers the insulin used as well as the insulin pump itself.

 An insulin pump is a piece of durable medical equipment attached to your body that injects insulin on a set schedule.
 Insulin pumps are primarily used by people with type 1 diabetes, which make up 5-10% of all diabetes patients.